-UTF16/UTF32 Encoded Unicode Strings: The following paragraph from the Unicode section of Chapter 17, “Programming Considerations,” of Microsoft ODBC 3.0 Programmer's Reference states the ultimate rule regarding the specification of length arguments in Unicode functions:
+UTF16/UTF32 Encoded Unicode Strings: The following paragraph from the Microsoft ODBC 3.0 Programmer's Reference states the ultimate rule regarding the specification of length arguments in Unicode functions:

 “Unicode functions that always return or take strings or length arguments are passed as count of-characters.
 For functions that return length information for server data, the display size and precision are described in number of characters.
 When a length (transfer size of the data) could refer to string or non-string data, the length is described in octet lengths.
 For example, SQLGetInfoW will still take the length as count-of-bytes, but SQLExecDirectW will use count-of-characters.”